Cheap vs. Expensive Pasta (Why Pasta Quality Matters!). Why Expensive Pasta Tastes Better Than The Cheap Stuff-

 Cheap vs. Expensive Pasta: Pasta Texture

-Texture is the Reason expensive pasta tastes better than cheap pasta.
+Texture is one of the reasons expensive pasta tastes better than cheap pasta.

-If you closely examine low-cost pastas, you’ll notice that they are almost shiny and incredibly smooth ― that’s the work of the Teflon die.
+If you closely examine low-cost pasta, you’ll notice that they are almost shiny and incredibly smooth ― that’s the work of the Teflon die.

 To save even more time and produce large quantities of pasta, mass manufacturers then quickly dry the pasta, sometimes for only a few hours, before boxing it and shipping it.
 This ruins the texture entirely!

 The smooth pasta never fully marries to the sauce, and the quick dry time requires a quicker cook time, which in turn minimizes the window of perfectly cooked, toothsome al dente pasta to just a few seconds long.

 Further, even if you are lucky to nail the “al dente,” the pasta will slowly wilt in the sauce.
 And don’t even think about eating it the next day.

 If you want to dive into how to cook pasta perfectly- here is a great guide for you.
 You will learn how to cook pasta perfectly EVERY TIME!

 You’ll find pasta that’s swollen to twice the size it was the day before, melting like baby food when bitten.

 If you’ve always struggled with achieving al dente pasta, try buying a more premium brand.
 Don't forget to check out this post: How Long to Boil Pasta Perfect Every Time.